queezz/queezz.github.io/assets/projects/6/index.md

 An open-source based control and acquisition unit was developed for my  plasma irradiation and hydrogen transport investigations (PIHTI).
-The source code is availiable on <a href='https://github.com/queezz/ControlUnit'>GitHub</a>
+The source code is availiable on <a href='https://github.com/queezz/ControlUnit' target='_blank' rel='noopener noreferrer'>GitHub</a>